ibm-cloud-architecture/refarch-privatecloud/Install_OCP_4.x.md

   #### Create the RHCOS Template in vSphere

-  From any computer, download the openshift 4.x vmware template and store it locally.
+  From any computer, download the openshift 4.x VMware template and store it locally.

   <strong>NOTE:</strong> If you are in the IBM Cloud Adoption Lab, this template will have already been created in the demo-vcenter server in the SANDBOX cluster with the filename `rhcos-4.x.x-x86_64-vmware-template`, where 4.x.x is the full version number (e.g. `rhcos-4.2.0-x86_64-vmware-template`).
 You can skip the rest of this step.